 In its first year, Peat & Pearls attracted 15 oyster farmers from across the Gulf Coast, a dozen chefs hailing from New Orleans to NYC and roughly 300 affluent consumers.

-Our promotional efforts leading up to the event reached an estimated 45,000 people on social media and resulted in press coverage that reached an additional 175,000 readers.
+Our promotional efforts leading up to the event reached an estimated 50,000 people on social media and resulted in press coverage that reached more than a half-million readers.
 We accomplished all of this in just four months.